 Bar cookies are great because they are done all at once and then ready to go.
 These recipes are perfect for last minute gifts and galas - and that's why they're in this list of the best Christmas cookie recipes!

 Let kids in on the fun!
-These easy Christmas cookies are perfect projects for the kiddos.
-Every list of the best Christmas cookie recipes needs some that are just for kids.
+These easy holiday cookie recipes are perfect projects for the kiddos.

 - Penguin Cookies